Winter Weather Advisory issued for Carlton, South St. Louis, Southern Lake, North Shore by NWS - NewsBreak

 weather.gov

-Wind Advisory issued for Northern Franklin, Northern St. Lawrence, Southern Franklin by NWS
+Wind Advisory issued for Central Plaquemines, Eastern Orleans, Lower Jefferson by NWS

 weather.gov